-While this behaviour isn’t exactly new, it’s surprising to see how fast it’s still growing.
+While this behavior isn’t exactly new, it’s surprising to see how fast it’s still growing.
 Globally we’ve seen over 15% growth in “best” searches in the apparel category over the past two years.2 The growth was even higher in women’s clothing searches, at over 20%.3

 Orange really is the new black

-Perhaps it’s a reaction to the rise of mass-produced, cookie-cutter styles, but we’re seeing that a lot of fashion lovers are searching for somewhat daring items of clothing: think bright colours and flashy patterns.
+Perhaps it’s a reaction to the rise of mass-produced, cookie-cutter styles, but we’re seeing that a lot of fashion lovers are searching for somewhat daring items of clothing: think bright colors and flashy patterns.

 We've seen a rise in searches for tops in the following styles: